Our Marvellous Family Grants provide support to help UK families in financial hardship who are caring for a child with a

 Please read the following information before applying for a grant.

 The Applicant Officer (AO) is the professional who applies on behalf of the family.
 AOs must be health or social care professionals, employed by a statutory organisation (NHS or local authority).

 Ideally, the AO should be working with the family on a professional basis and who knows the family and their history, and would be happy to complete an application on the family's behalf.

 We are unable to accept applications completed by parents or individuals.
 The reason we only accept applications via this route is to ensure that criteria is met through an independent professional.
 It greatly reduces our overheads by asking the AO to check details for us, thus ensuring a fast decision process.
 If we had to do these checks internally, we would not have as many funds available to help families.

 You can become an AO by registering your details with us.
 We will then send you an application form that you can use to apply for a grant.

 Is the family eligible?

 Marvellous Family Grants are open to any family in the UK who meet the following criteria:

 Please note that the charity's remit excludes all forms of cancer owing to levels of support for children and young people with cancer being far higher than those for other conditions.
-We are also unable to support applications for children and young people who solely have learning or behavioural difficulties including autism and ADHD.
+We are also unable to support applicants whose primary diagnosis is a developmental disability including Autism and ADHD.

 What we will support

 The maximum annual grant per child will be £1,000.
 The support we can offer grants towards is as follows;

 This list is not exhaustive.
 Please note that we no longer fund holidays, day trips, property adaptations, deposits for vehicles, garden works, shed/storage, utility bills, respite care or driving lessons.
 We cannot fund retrospectively i.e. where the item or support has already been paid for.
 We are also unable to help with requests where a statutory agency (such as local authorities or health services) has a responsibility to provide the item required.

 What will I need to complete the application form?